 She has such a fantastic cookie recipe collection, and is such a kind person.

-This recipe is super easy crush 1 cup graham cracker crumbs and add to mixing bowl.
+This recipe is super easy to make.
+Crush 1 cup graham cracker crumbs and add to mixing bowl.

 Add:

-Add chopped nuts.
-I used almonds this time, but walnuts and pecans are delicious..
+Add chopped 1 cup Chopped Nuts if desired.
+I used almonds this time, but walnuts and pecans are delicious.

 It will look like this yummm....
 Feel free take a lick or two...